Advanced Clinical Reasoning for Pediatric Upper Extremity Conditions

 Physical Therapy Board of California: The Physical Therapy Board of California recognizes Rehab Education, LLC as an approval agency to approve providers offering continuing competency courses for CA licensed PTs and PTAs.
 This course is approved for 13 contact hours.

-Physical Therapy Association of Georgia: This course has been approved by the Physical Therapy Association of Georgia for 13 Continuing Competency Hours (CCHs) (Course must be taken between 10-12-2018 and 10-14-2019)
+Louisiana Physical Therapy Board: This course has been approved by the Louisiana Physical Therapy Board for 13 clinical hours.
+(Course must be taken between 01-1-2022 and 12-31-2022)

 District of Columbia